mjdamgaard/UP-Web-Project/README.md

 ### How such an application might be implemented

-Now, in order to implement such an application, we could first of all have a web app through which the users can access the SDB.
+In order to implement such an application, we could first of all have a web app through which the users can access the SDB.
 This is what I am currently working on in the front-end part of this GitHub repository.
 When users want to look up ratings for a certain resource or product, or whatever thing that they